 So if you want to control the risk part, it’s a good idea to let your investments happen on a monthly basis and not a one-time basis.
 A good example of this is SIP in ELSS vs. One time investment in ELSS for 80C.

 For example, consider two friends Ramesh and Dinesh

 Case 1 : Ramesh invests Rs 1.5 lacs in one go for tax saving during the month of Feb, but the markets in next one year go up and down and eventually go down by 10% .
 In this case, the investment done will be having high risk, because all money was invested in one go (which also means that potential returns can also be high if markets do well) and all the ups and downs impact will be on the total money.

 Case 2 : However, Dinesh does a SIP of Rs 12,500 per month in ELSS, and in 12 months he invests total of Rs 1.5 lacs.
 In this approach, the investments are spread over 12 different months and risk (and returns) will be more controlled.
 If markets go down in the first few months, then it’s only for the amount invested before that event.

-This is one benefit which is often not appreciated enough.
+This is one benefit that is often not appreciated enough.

 Most of the people who do not save enough or save at the end of the month, keep worrying and thinking while spending their money.
-They keep feeling “Bahut Kharcha ho gaya is baar” while going for outings or movies etc. This is because they have not allocated money for future.
+They keep feeling “Bahut Kharcha ho Gaya is Baar” while going for outings or movies etc. This is because they have not allocated money for the future.

 So you should start your auto investing (SIP is one of the best way of doing that) and once you have done that, I suggest you adopt the envelope style of expenses where you create few envelopes for each expenses category and put the cash in the envelope and use only that till the end of the month.